Feb 28, 2026

 What is the total out-the-door price when buying a car in Texas?

-The out-the-door price includes the base vehicle price, dealer-installed options, documentation fees (typically $150 or slightly higher in Texas), and taxes.
+The out-the-door price includes the base vehicle price, dealer-installed options, documentation fees (typically $150 to $300 in Texas, following the OCCC’s $225 safe-harbor benchmark established in 2024), and taxes.
 In the Dallas-Fort Worth area, you’ll pay 6.25% state sales tax plus local taxes that often bring the combined rate to around 8.25%, along with title and registration fees.
-Always request an itemized breakdown to understand exactly what you’re paying before signing any contract.
+Always request an itemized breakdown before signing any contract.

 Can I return a car after signing the contract in Texas?

-No, Texas does not provide a statutory cooling-off period for vehicle purchases made at licensed dealerships once you sign the contract, it’s legally binding.
-This makes it critical to thoroughly review all contract terms, verify the vehicle’s VIN and condition, and understand financing details before finalizing the purchase.
+No. Texas does not provide a statutory cooling-off period for vehicle purchases made at licensed dealerships, once you sign, the contract is legally binding.
+This makes it critical to thoroughly review all terms, verify the vehicle’s VIN and condition, and understand financing details before finalizing the purchase.
 Any verbal promises about repairs or extras should be documented in writing as part of the agreement.

 How does the average vehicle age in 2025 affect my car buying decision?

-With the average age of light vehicles on U.S. roads reaching 12.8 years in 2025, buyers are keeping cars longer due to improved durability and economic factors.
-This trend means you should carefully consider extended warranties and powertrain coverage that account for North Texas conditions like long highway commutes and extreme summer heat.
-Factor in rising repair costs and ensure you have reliable service access, especially if you plan to own the vehicle for many years.
+With the average age of U.S. light vehicles reaching 12.8 years in 2025, buyers are keeping cars longer due to improved durability and economic factors.
+This makes it worth carefully considering extended warranties and powertrain coverage suited to North Texas conditions like long highway commutes and extreme summer heat.
+Factor in rising repair costs over time and make sure you have reliable service access, especially if you plan to own the vehicle for many years.